ajayahara/vivahit-assignment/README.md

 ## Conclusion

 Thank you for exploring our cryptocurrency project!
-For any questions or feedback, please contact [Your Contact Information].
+For any questions or feedback, please contact abak00350@gmail.com .
 EOF